 Jackfruit Meyer lemon salsa

-A delicious and versatile jackfruit salsa that can be eaten as-is or used as a topping on other dishes.
+A simple and delicious jackfruit salsa that can be eaten as-is or used as a topping on other dishes.
+Best made with the addition of very ripe Meyer lemons.

 - 2 cups jackfruit, diced